Are you a struggling entrepreneur trying to juggle it all, but find it a tremendous challenge?

 How you can integrate all the different components of the business into a coherent and consistent whole.

-Encompasses hard systems (furniture, fixtures, signs), soft systems (eg prospecting and selling to customers), and information systems (what needs to be recorded either manually or automatically).
+This should encompasses your hard systems (furniture, fixtures, signs, equipment), soft systems (eg prospecting and selling to customers, SOPs), and information systems (what needs to be recorded either manually or automatically).

 Achieving the American Dream

 Towards the end of the book, Gerber turned philosophical.
 He waxed lyrical about bringing the dream back to American small business.

 We’re also instructed to treat our business like a dojo—a martial arts school where “we make contact with ourselves—our fears, anxieties, reactions, and habits.”

 While The E-Myth Revisited may have been written quite some time ago (it was last published in 1995), its teachings still ring true in this day and age.